Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-02-Creating Labeling Policies  .md

 # lab02 - Creating Labeling Policies

+## Lab scenario
+In this lab, you will get know how to publish sensitive label.

+## Lab objectives

+In this lab, you will complete the following tasks:

++ Task 1: Publish sensitivity labels

+## Architecture diagram

+### Task 1 : Publish sensitivity labels

 1. On the Microsoft Purview, under Solutions, Expand **Information protection** and in the dropdown select **Label policies** and click on **Publish label**.